 Dear Contractor

-If you have any queries please contact a Pharmacy Advisor at your local SPPG office.
-Please do not hesitate to contact the CPNI office should you require any further information.
+If you have any queries please do not hesitate to contact a member of the CPNI team.

 Kind regards